waldner/gzip.sh/README.md

 |9  |34418    | 27631|

 Still, _for this particular file_, `gzip.sh` performs better (compression-wise only, of course) than `gzip` on average and best/worst case (not really anything to be proud of; just a simple curiosity).
+Full results for all files with all compression types and levels are available in the file `results.txt`.

 ### How do I know that it produces correct results?